-- (a) any file in Source Code Form that results from an addition to, deletion from, or modification of the contents of Covered Software; or - (b) any new file in Source Code Form that contains any Covered Software.
+(a) any file in Source Code Form that results from an addition to, deletion from, or modification of the contents of Covered Software; or means any patent claim(s), including without limitation, method, process, and apparatus claims, in any patent Licensable by such Contributor that would be infringed, but for the grant of the License, by the making, using, selling, offering for sale, having made, import, or transfer of either its Contributions or its Contributor Version.

+(b) any new file in Source Code Form that contains any Covered Software.